JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_11/monte.md

 nothing # hide
 ```

 We defined the vectorized version.
-This is not the efficient way because for every ``n``, the samples will be randomly generated again.
+This is not efficient because for every ``n``, the samples will be randomly generated again.

 ```@example monte
 quantile_sampled1(d, ns::AbstractVector, α) = quantile_sampled1.(d, ns, α)